 - Piranha Club has a male example with the protagonist Ernie Floyd trying a bit too hard to convince his girlfriend's father that he doesn't pose a threat to the old man's daughter.

-- Chance from Noah's Arc has moments of this, often to Eddie's dismay.
+- Noah's Arc: Chance has moments of this, often to Eddie's dismay.

 - In Sabrina Online, Zig-Zag sometimes (jokingly, one should hope) calls Sabrina a prude because she refuses to become a porn star and because she can sometimes get embarrassed.

-- Inverted in one episode of Family Guy, where Lois moralizes over teenage abstinence.
-Her argument is not that teenagers should be empowered to make their own choices.
-Instead, she preaches that abstaining from sex is "just wrong".
+- Family Guy: Inverted in one episode, where Lois moralizes over teenage abstinence.
+Her argument is not that teenagers should be empowered to make their own choices; instead, she preaches that abstaining from sex is "just wrong".
 In other words, the show inverts the "Sex Is Evil" stance for laughs.
-The message of the episode was a whole was criticizing abstinence-only education that uses scare tactics.
+The message of the episode as a whole was criticizing abstinence-only education that uses scare tactics.
 At the end of the show, Lois did give a nice speech where she told the students that they shouldn't have sex until they're ready.
 And if/when they do, to please 'use a condom'.